Research Export Controls Procedure

 Export Controls

 Controls to technology transfer do not apply to information in the public domain, to basic scientific research or to the minimum necessary information for patent applications.
-Activities that occur wholly within Australia are not captured by the Act.

 Export controls also rarely apply to information, knowledge and technology taught in undergraduate courses since the material taught is generally in the public domain and characterised as basic scientific research.